BenetManzanaresSalor/LostCartographerPack/README.md

 * **Height continuous:** Using the list of colors setted at the inspector, applies a color interpolation for each pixel of the terrain based on its height.

 This class is ready for inheritance to use the desired terrain, chunk and cell types.
-Examples of this map can be found in both examples of the the Examples folder, using the LC_MapInstanciable and LC_CubeMapInstanciable child classes respectively.
+Both examples in the Examples folder use children of this class, specifically, the LC_MapInstanciable and LC_CubeMapInstanciable components.